-k.
 Provisions

 Provisions are liabilities of uncertain timing or amounts and are recognized when the Group has a present legal or constructive obligation as a result of a past event, it is probable that an outflow of resources will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
-Provisions are measured as the best estimate of the consideration required to settle the present obligation exists and in estimating the probability, timing and amount of any outflows.
+Provisions are measured as the best estimate of the consideration required to settle the present obligation at the reporting date.
+Significant judgement is required in determining whether a present obligation exists and in estimating the probability, timing and amount of any outflows.
 The Group records provisions related to litigation, asset retirement obligations and other items.
 Provisions are recorded under other liabilities in the consolidated statement of financial position.